Crime & Safety

 ”Based on the totality of the investigation,” Burrell sought and obtained an arrest warrant.

-Friday, Al-Hawari turned himself in to police.
-He was charged with:
+On Friday, Al-Hawari turned himself in to police.
+He was charged with two counts of risk of injury to a child and disorderly conduct.

-Al-Hawari was processed and was released on a $10,000 court set bond.
-He is scheduled to appear in court on June 5, in New Haven.
+Al-Hawari was processed and was released on a $10,000 court-set bond.
+He is scheduled to appear in court on Thursday in New Haven.

 Get more local news delivered straight to your inbox.
 Sign up for free Patch newsletters and alerts.